sarahdahippo/ai-avatar/README.md

 # AI Avatar
 A web-based application that uses a custom-trained Stable Diffusion model to generate an AI avatar of me based on your prompt.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It is deployed with Railway at [sarahdahippo-ai-avatar.up.railway.app](sarahdahippo-ai-avatar.up.railway.app).
+It is deployed with Railway at [https://sarahdahippo-ai-avatar.up.railway.app/](https://sarahdahippo-ai-avatar.up.railway.app/).

 ## What's Next
 - Provide a few buttons representing preset prompts that auto populate the prompt input field